RueLaLa/auto-tagger/README.md

 # Introduction

-This is a simple github action that is triggered on github PR merging that will increment the git tag on the merge commit following [semver](https://semver.org).
+This is a simple github action that is triggered on github PR merging that will increment the git tag on the merge commit following [semver](https://semver.org) and add a comment to the merged commit with the new tag.

 # Usage